The Gieseker-Petri theorem and imposed ramification: Introduction

 For the nonemptiness and dimension statements, see \cite{os18}; for reducedness and connectedness, see \cite{os26}.
 The Cohen-Macaulayness statement follows from the construction of $G^r_d(X,(P,a_{\bullet}),(Q,b_{\bullet}))$ (see for instance the proof of Proposition \ref{prop:non-smooth} below) together with the Cohen-Macaulayness of relative Schubert cycles.

 What has remained open until now is the question of the singularities of the space $G^r_d(X,(P,a_{\bullet}),(Q,b_{\bullet}))$.
 In the absence of marked points, Gieseker in 1982 used degenerations to prove a conjecture of Petri that if $X$ is general, then the space $G^r_d(X)$ is also smooth \cite{gi1}.
 This proof was later simplified by Eisenbud and Harris \cite{e-h2} and Welters \cite{we4} using ideas closely related to the theory of limit linear series.
 These proofs all relied on proving injectivity of the Petri map, by taking a hypothetical nonzero element of the kernel, and carrying out a careful analysis of how it would behave under degeneration.
+Recently, Jensen and Payne have given a different proof of the Gieseker-Petri theorem by tropical degeneration methods \cite{j-p1}.
+We also mention that in Proposition 3.2 of \cite{c-h-t1}, Ciliberto, Harris and Teixidor assert partial smoothness results in the case of a single ramification point via an argument building on the Eisenbud-Harris approach, but their statement omits a key hypothesis; see Remark \ref{rem:wrong} below.

 In this paper, we give a new proof of the Gieseker-Petri theorem, and generalize it to the space $G^r_d(X,(P,a_{\bullet}),(Q,b_{\bullet}))$, proving that the singular locus of this space consists precisely of linear series with a certain type of excess vanishing.
 Our Gieseker-Petri theorem with imposed ramification, Theorem~\ref{thm:main} below, generalizes two statements. \begin{enumerate} \item In the absence of marked points, it reduces to the Gieseker Petri theorem, which holds for curves of any genus. \item With marked points allowed, but in genus $0$, it reduces to the well-known characterization of the singular loci of Schubert varieties and Richardson varieties. \end{enumerate}